FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_pool_v3.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the ELB pool resource.
-  Changing this creates a new pool.
+  If omitted, the provider-level region will be used.
+Changing this will create a new ELB pool resource.

-* `name` - (Optional, String) Specifies the name for the pool.

-* `description` - (Optional, String) Specifies the description for the pool.

 * `protocol` - (Required, String, ForceNew) Specifies the protocol used by the pool.
 The value can be TCP, UDP, HTTP, HTTPS or QUIC.
   + When the protocol used by the listener is UDP, the protocol of the backend pool must be UDP or QUIC.
   + When the protocol used by the listener is TCP, the protocol of the backend pool must be TCP.
   + When the protocol used by the listener is HTTP, the protocol of the backend pool must be HTTP.
   + When the protocol used by the listener is HTTPS, the protocol of the backend pool must be HTTPS.
   + When the protocol used by the listener is TERMINATED_HTTPS, the protocol of the backend pool must be HTTP.
   Changing this creates a new pool.

+* `lb_method` - (Required, String) Specifies the load balancing algorithm to distribute traffic to the pool's members.
+  Must be one of ROUND_ROBIN, LEAST_CONNECTIONS, or SOURCE_IP.

+* `name` - (Optional, String) Specifies the name for the pool.

+* `description` - (Optional, String) Specifies the description for the pool.

 * `loadbalancer_id` - (Optional, String, ForceNew) Specifies the load balancer on which to provision this pool.
   Changing this creates a new pool.
 Note:  Exactly one of LoadbalancerID or ListenerID must be provided.